Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 Quality Matters More Than Category

-Here's the truth: a quality used engine from a reputable supplier beats a cheap rebuilt engine every time.
+Here's an important point: a quality used engine from a reputable supplier can be a better choice than a cheap rebuilt engine.

 What separates quality used engines: